touraye/database-projects/MONGODB/class-db/README.md

-#class report book
+# Class Report Book

 Class register collection.
 I'm a class rep so am inspired to build a class register were i kept the records of the students

-*create students collections
+* create students collections

-*create course collections
+* create course collections